eremedia/Google-Analyticator/readme.txt

 = 6.0 =
 * Switches current tracking script (ga.js) to the new awesome async tracking script.
 In laymen's terms: updates to the latest tracking code, the tracking script will load faster, and tracking will be more reliable.
 * Removes settings made obsolete due to the new async tracking (footer tracking and http/https).
 * Fixes the (not set) pages in the Top Pages section of the dashboard widget.
 Pages containing the title (not set) will be combined with the correct page and corresponding title.
-Note that I am still trying to get this bug fixed in the API; this is just a hold over until the bug is fixed.
+Note that I am still trying to get this bug fixed in the Google Analytics API; this is just a hold over until the bug is fixed.
 * Adds a link to Google Analytics on the dashboard widget for quick access to view full stat reports.
 * Fixes a Javascript error that prevented the dashboard widget from collapsing.
 * Corrects a uid undefined error message that appeared if error reporting was set too high.
 * Updates the included jQuery sparklines plugin to the latest version, 1.4.3.
+* Adds an experimental function to retrieve page visitors stats for theme developers.
+This function is not final and only provided for advanced users who know what they're doing.
+Future versions will improve on the code already in place.
+Find the get_analytics_visits_by_page in google-analyticator.php to learn how to use.
+Use at your own risk.
 * Removes references to Spiral Web Consulting.
 Google Analyticator is now being developed exclusively by Ronald Heft.

 = 5.3.2 =